dragosionel/SwiftCodeKata/README.md

 ### Search algorithm: Find more [here](https://github.com/raywenderlich/swift-algorithm-club)

-- [Linear Search](search/LinearSearch.playground).
+- Linear Search.
 Find an element in an array.

 - Binary Search.
 Quickly find elements in a sorted array.
+[Solution](search/BinarySearch.playground)

 - Count Occurrences.
 Count how often a value appears in an array.